aeren108/sync_notes/README.md

 # Sync Notes
 ***
-Sync Notes is an application that allows you to synchronise sticky notes between android and desktop.
+Sync Notes is an application that allows you to synchronise sticky notes between android and desktop. <br> Inspired from Microsoft Sticky Notes.

-## Description
-With Sync Notes, you can sync your notes in android and desktop but android application is not ready. <br> Inspired from Microsoft Sticky Notes.
 This is the desktop app written in Java and made with JavaFX. <br>

 ### Built With